Our guide to some of the best outdoor spots and summer activities in Berlin…

 Outdoor Art & Abandoned Sites

 Berlin might be known for its world class art museums, but what often goes overlooked is the generous amount of sculpture and outdoor art available for public viewing around the city.
-The work of local street artists like El Bocho and Alias decorate the city alongside discover dozens of smaller works from international names like Banksy and Alice Pasquini.
+The work of local street artists like El Bocho and Alias decorate the city alongside discover dozens of smaller works from international names.
 You can find a history of the street art scene here.

 As well as street art, the city has a dizzying amount of public art—some, like the colourful Bierpinsel, quite well-known, but others hidden away, such as “Steht und fällt” (“Stands and Falls”) by acclaimed British sculptor Antony Gormley, which is located in a flooded courtyard of the Jakob Kaiser Building.
 You can find out more about these and other examples of public art in our fuller round-up here.

 Exploring Berlin’s abandoned sites has become a movement all of its own.
 The city’s turbulent history has left a lot of fascinating ruins, some of which lie on the peripheries, while others are hidden right in the center.
-Some of the more well-known abandoned complexes like the former Nazi training camp turned spy tower at Teufelsberg and the eerie, over-grown amusement park at Spreepark have become guarded against would be trespassers in recent years, although both are sometimes accessible with guided tours.
+Some of the more well-known abandoned complexes like the former Nazi training camp turned spy tower at Teufelsberg and the overgrown amusement park at Spreepark have become guarded against would be trespassers in recent years, although both are sometimes accessible with guided tours.

 However, many others like the delightfully creepy Beelitz Sanatorium and the old Soviet army camps of Panzer Kaserne and Krampnitz are still largely undisturbed, though of course you must enter at your own peril.